dmbarbour/wikilon/docs/AwelonLang.md

 However, in context of static type safety, we usually want the response to depend on the request.
 This can be achieved by dependent types.
 But dependent types are more sophisticated than I would prefer to deal with in many cases.
 An alternative is to specialize type analysis for a `Request` model where requests include static method labels like `"draw-to-canvas"` as the top element on the stack.
 This essentially supports a 'lightweight' dependent type system where we only depend on static information.

 Beyond type safety, we mostly need projections common object invocation and constructor patterns.
-This would easily build upon the static method labels, e.g. with `!draw-to-canvas` representing a method call to the object on the top of our stack, or `x!draw-to-canvas` representing a linear method call in context of *Named Local Variables* (a convenient equivalent to `x !draw-to-canvas \x`).
+This would easily build upon the static method labels, e.g. with `!draw-to-canvas` representing a method call to the object on the top of our stack, or `x!draw-to-canvas` representing a linear method invocation in context of *Named Local Variables* (a convenient equivalent to `x !draw-to-canvas \x`).

 Between fixpoint closures, lightweight dependent types, projections, and accelerators, Awelon can support most object-oriented patterns.
 We can further introduce *Command Sequences* to model shared objects, and objects that could interact with a network or other external device.